-I recently finished the soundtrack to Escape Vektor for Nnooo, and
+I recently finished the soundtrack to Escape Vektor for Nnooo, this and

 thoughts are now turning to a possible album release to coincide

 with the launch of the game on Nintendo Wiiware.